 Additionally, the bill clarifies the process for notifying the relevant retirement boards of a conviction, stating that the trial court must provide written notice promptly.
 It also includes provisions for the suspension of retirement benefits for retired members who are convicted of the specified offenses.
 The effective date for these changes is set for July 1, 2024.
-The bill replaces the term "person" with "individual" and modifies the language regarding the conviction process, ensuring that the forfeiture of benefits is clearly defined and enforced.
+The bill removes previous language regarding the presiding judge's declaration of the offense and the requirement for the conviction to occur in a federal or state court, streamlining the process for forfeiture of benefits.

 Enrolled: 36-27D-1